Last update

-State of the Nation Address – 2024
+State of the Nation Address – 2024 Simpler.
+Better.
+Modern.

 State of the Nation Address 2024, 11 June in the Chamber of Deputies by Luc Frieden Prime Minister.
 Courtesy translation.

-Mr. President,
+Mr. Speaker,

-Ladies and Gentlemen, Members of the Parliament,
+Honorable Members of Parliament,

-The social cohesion of our nation, our economic future in a world more focused on its own interests than the general good, the challenges of climate change and the unstable international situation require us to take these issues into account on a daily basis in our reflections and global decisions.
-The state of the nation and the future of our nation depend on it.
+The social cohesion of our nation, our economic future in a world marked more by self-interest than the common good, the challenges of climate change and the unstable international situation force us every day to take these issues into account in our reflections and decisions.
+The state of the nation, and the future of our nation, depend on it.

-Limiting this discussion of the state of the nation to the latest economic forecasts or budget data would be reductive and would not answer the fundamental question.
+Limiting this discussion of the state of the nation to the latest economic forecasts or budget data would be reductive and not answer the fundamental question.

 Politics is about creating, not just managing.
 Many citizens are worried about the future – their own, but also that of their children, their country, our country, and Europe.

-We are well aware of all these concerns.
+We are aware of all these concerns.
 We understand them.
 We feel them.
-But I can also tell you this: the future is not fixed; it is not predestined.
+But I also tell you this: the future is not fixed; it is not predestined.
 The future doesn't just happen, we shape it.

 Previous generations were also aware of these issues and were able to face and overcome the challenges of their time: at the turn of the 20th century, at the end of the Second World War, during the steel and financial crises.
+May this be a source of courage and optimism for us.
+We have the opportunity and the duty to shape our own future, and that is precisely what we will do.

 Today, I will focus on a few key areas that we will be prioritising in the coming weeks and months.

-Mr. President,
+Mr. Speaker,

 The world around Luxembourg is evolving.
 It starts in the European Union.